Hollywood Remains to Be Seen

 Gerritsen said she walked away from the scene because she didn't want to see DeSha's body removed from the train wreckage.
 "I didn't want to watch them take her out," Gerritson said.
 "I didn't want to remember her like that."

-All six of the LAFD's air ambulances were used, as well as helicopters from the L.A.
+All six of the LAFD's air ambulances responded to the scene, as well as helicopters from the L.A.
 County Fire Department and the L.A.
 County Sheriff's Department.
 As firefighters were extinguishing the fire from the burning diesel fuel, police officers were entering the burning wreckage to administer first aid and rescue injured passengers.
 And as emergency responders rescued the injured, recovery operations tended to the victims.

-Initial reports placed the death toll at 15, but a total of 25 people were killed in the collision, including the Metrolink engineer, and about 135 were injured.
+Initial reports placed the death toll at 15, but a total of 25 people were killed in the collision, including the Metrolink engineer, and about 135 were injured -- 160 killed or injured out of 222 people on board the train.
 The victims ranged in age from 18 to 75.
 Ten were residents of Simi Valley.
-It was the deadliest accident in Metrolink's history.
+It was the deadliest accident in Metrolink's history, and the worst loss of life in a U.S. rail accident since 1993.
+It remains the deadliest rail accident in California history.

 An NTSB investigation concluded that the cause of the crash was most likely the result of the Metrolink engineer's texting while on duty.
-The engineer had a history of exchanging text messages with railroad enthusiasts, and his focus on text messages was likely the cause of him missing the stop signal -- even though Metrolink had a policy that cell phones could not even be turned on in locomotive control cabs.
+The engineer had a history of exchanging text messages with railroad enthusiasts, and his focus on text messages was likely the cause of him missing the stop signal.

 It was a dramatic, solemn and emotional moment when her fellow LAPD officers removed DeSha's body from the wreckage, covered by an American flag provided by a man who lived near the crash site.
 As her body was removed to a waiting ambulance, all other recovery operations stopped.
 The din of activity went silent.
 Other police officers at the scene stood silently on either side of the path and saluted their fallen comrade, forming a makeshift honor guard.